 Smoking Fish & Game

-Making smoked jerky is not rocket since and the process becomes simpler as you get the hang of it.
+Making smoked jerky is not rocket since and the process becomes more straightforward as you get the hang of it.
 You should use the leanest cuts of meat and remove all visible fat.
 The meat should be sliced evenly, no more than a ¼ inch thick.
 Slice across the grain for tender bites, or with the grain for tough, chewier bites.
 Cure the meat based on your choice and set your electric smoker for 150 degrees and insert enough smoking briquettes for two hours of smoke.
 After those two hours, you can increase the temperature to 180 degrees and continue the cooking process.
 You can let the meat cook for four more hours if you wish, depending on the consistency of the meat’s dryness that you like.

-Smoking fish is not complicated and there are principles that apply to all types of fish.
+Smoking fish is not complicated and some principles apply to all types of fish.
 The main rule is to always use quality fish.
 You should keep the fish in the refrigerator or in fresh water until you’re ready to smoke it.
-You will need to cut the fish in uniform pieces for equal salting.
+You will need to cut the fish into uniform pieces for equal salting.
 Use one part table salt to seven parts water for at least one hour of refrigeration.
 Once completed, rinse the fish surface and allow it to air dry in a cool place.
-Start your smoker and once it reaches 100 degrees, you are ready to add your racks of fish and set temperature to 220 degrees.
+Start your smoker and once it reaches 100 degrees, you are ready to add your racks of fish and set the temperature to 220 degrees.
 Once the thickest part of the fish reaches 150 degrees, it should be held for 20 to 30 minutes.
 Smoke the fish for up to three hours, once again, depending on the meat’s dryness you like.